Prambanan Temple, Yogyakarta, Indonesia

 As you mature, your attitudes, beliefs and personality traits change.
 In order for this to happen, your old views of the world have to be dissolved in order for new ideas to take hold.
 This is the role of Shiva.

-This is essentially what is meant by dissolving ego.
+This is essentially what is meant by overcoming ego.
 However, changing something about yourself doesn’t necessarily mean you are dissolving ego – you could just be replacing one ego-centric behaviour with another one.

-The goal of self-development is to identify ego-centric actions and find your True Self.
-Your Buddha Nature.
+The goal of self-development is to identify weaknesses in your personality, attitudes and beliefs that create problems in your life and develop into the best version of yourself – your True Buddha Nature.
 How you identify your Buddha Nature can be found in ancient myths and many other philosophical writings.

 Understanding the nature of your True Self is one thing.
 Obtaining the courage and the perseverance to acquire the wisdom and achieve it is an entirely different challenge altogether.
 But an understanding of the Hindu Trimurti and other gods in ancient myth certainly helps.